 Intellectual/Developmental Disabilities

-Bachelor of Science in Human Services with a major in Intellectual/Developmental Disabilities (non-teaching)
+Bachelor of Science in Human Services with a Major in Intellectual/Developmental Disabilities (non-teaching)

 MSU’s Bachelor of Science in Human Services with a major in I/DD can be a career ladder choice for graduates of our Associate of Science in Human Services with a major in I/DD degree.
 Students may also enroll in this four-year program with neither an Associate degree nor previous experience in the I/DD service industry.
 Like the Associate of Science degree, the Bachelor's degree is offered online and students may take advantage of many paid, hands-on experiences in the I/DD service industry while studying.